matrix-org/matrix-spec-proposals/proposals/4115-membership-on-events.md

 2. We could attempt to calculate the membership state on the client side.
 This might help in a majority of cases, but it will be unreliable in the presence of forked DAGs.
-It would require clients ti implement the [state resolution algorithm](https://spec.matrix.org/v1.10/rooms/v11/#state-resolution), which would be prohibitively complicated for most clients.
+It would require clients to implement the [state resolution algorithm](https://spec.matrix.org/v1.10/rooms/v11/#state-resolution), which would be prohibitively complicated for most clients.